fr4nki/use-show-up/README.md

 - `<Element />`

-Your element, must be inserted to component.
+Your element, must be inserted to the component.
 Typescript will highlight all expected props.

 - `show()`